Dieman89/Dieman89/README.md

 # Hello, I am Alessandro 👋.

 <img src="https://github.com/Dieman89/Dieman89/blob/master/0.jfif" alt="LinkedIn Image">
-I'm a Software Engineer in his Placement Year who is passionate about creating new projects and learn new things and new technologies.
+I'm a Software Engineer who is passionate about creating new projects and learn new things and new technologies.
 I am currently working for OVO Energy.

 ## Find me around the web 🌎: